tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 <br>

 ## Benefits of RDM
-In this mini-module we hope to reinforce the knowledge and skills that are required to prevent research setbacks like the four examples just described.
+We hope this mini-module will help you to prevent research setbacks like the four examples just described.
 As these examples demonstrate, there are good reasons to develop a strong data management plan and to internalize habits of planning for research data management.
 The benefits for you include:

 - **increased efficiency** by mapping how you will organise, document and store the data for your project (kind of like getting all your ingredients and tools out before you start to cook something).